nwolniak/simple-datawarehouse/README.md

 3. Start & Wait & Stop ETL processes in 'Dim Tables' group.

+- NiFi offers CRON or Schedulers only thats why we need to stop it manually when finished

+- there should be 5 processed files in dim_tables output queue

 - below tables will be affected
     - dim_time
     - dim_products